 · In the SEND arena we know how important a successful transition is for our pupils with Additional Needs.
 We provide extra support for those who will benefit from an enhanced transition.
 The period of transition depends on the individual needs of the pupil.

-· Pupils are given the opportunity to visit the Secondary school in small groups or individually, with a trusted member of staff (usually our Family Mentor) over a period of time to elevate anxiety or concerns they may have
+· Pupils are given the opportunity to visit the Secondary school in small groups or individually, over a period of time to help reduce anxiety or any concerns they may have.

 · We provide the Secondary school SENDCo team detailed information - this is in the form of a face to face discussion, relevant pupil support documentation and opportunities for parents to meet the SENDCo team prior to their child starting school.